 Horticulturist Deborah Brown from the University of Minnesota suggests that adding houseplants to your decor is a natural ways to absorb airborne chemicals.
 Plants are living air purifiers.
 They breathe in carbon dioxide and breathe out clean oxygen.
 The foliage and roots also absorb chemical toxins introduced into the room by synthetic material to act as a natural scrubber.
 Healthy plants to keep around include:

 The Mother Nature Network offers a complete list of houseplants proven to improve air quality.
+Here is a guide to grow your own.

 Controlling the Source